 The final beginner chess strategy we’re going to cover today is the creation of an outpost for your knights.
 Although bishops can also use outposts, knights in particular need them to be effective.
 Why?
 Simply because bishops, rooks, and the queen have long-range mobility and can strike from afar.

 Knights are very powerful also, as they can leap over obstacles.
 Their unique movement also can also catch opponents in deadly forks.

 What is an outpost?
 An outpost is a square often (but now always) supported by a pawn that cannot be attacked by opposing pawns.
 The best outposts are on the 4th, 5th, and 6th ranks.
 Also, central outposts are often very powerful.
 Of course, an outpost is a good one if it is where the action is.

-In our first example, Grandmaster Judit Polgar demonstrates the creation of an outpost on d5.
+In our first example of beginner chess strategies, Grandmaster Judit Polgar demonstrates the creation of an outpost on d5.
 Her knight quickly occupies it and from that jumping off point she exchanges it to simplify into a winning endgame.

 In that particular game, Polgar forced her opponent to isolate his d-pawn, which shows us that the square in front of isolated pawns are good outpost squares.

 In the following example, the 3rd World Champion Jose Raul Capablanca uses a simple but powerful move, …h5, to secure the f5 square for his knight.
 Later in the game, Capa’s knight finds its way to an outpost on e4, remaining there for the rest of the game where it supports Black’s endgame plans.

 Capablanca annotated this game in his book My Chess Career, and I’ve included his most insightful comments where noted.

 As you can see from these two games, knights are very effective if they can operate from a strong outpost.
 Here are a few things to remember:

 - Use pawn levers to divert or exchange opposing pawns to protect a potential outpost.